maartenba/maartenba.github.io/_posts/2017-04-10-extending-dotnet-cli-with-custom-tools.markdown

         }
     }

 When we call `dotnet sometool`, the .NET CLI will launch `dotnet-sometool.exe` and pass all other arguments in.
-That's pretty much it!
+We can then parse these and fire up our own logic.

 Here's some more info on [extending the .NET CLI](https://github.com/dotnet/docs/blob/master/docs/core/tools/extensibility.md).